mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 10 September 2025

-- The average temperature today is 14.23˚C,
+- The average temperature today is 14.45˚C,
-- With highs of 15.4˚C and lows of 13.72˚C,
+- With highs of 15.16˚C and lows of 13.8˚C,
-- It may feel like 13.93˚C with broken clouds
+- It may feel like 14.14˚C with few clouds
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 3.6m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 85%
+- The pressure is 1004hPa and humidity is 84%
 - The sun will rise at 05:35 and set at 18:35

 <!-- weather_marker ends -->